 Our Fashion on Climate report is an essential resource for the fashion industry as it outlines areas in which players can focus their efforts to meet climate targets in line with the 1.5° pathway.
 The report provides a business case demonstrating the industry potential for decarbonisation and concludes that the onus is on fashion leaders to move from a moderate decarbonisation trajectory to a significantly more ambitious one.
 2

-Read the full report HERE, which covers topics from circular business models and decarbonised material production, to the improved packaging of products and the use of sustainable transport.
+The Fashion on Climate report covers topics from circular business models and decarbonised material production, to the improved packaging of products and the use of sustainable transport.

 The science is clear.
 Now what?